 “This was a total waste of my time.
 It was so emotional, I stopped thinking about investing and bought into your problem.
 I can’t believe I’ve had to listen to this now, for like, almost 45 minutes and I wouldn’t invest in you if you put a gun to my head.
 You have no traction.
 No data.
 I’m fucking done.” he says, leaning back in his chair and throwing his hands up in exasperation.

 I take it.
 Stunned.
 And in that split second where I’m about to respond, both female investors turn toward him and shout, “Are you kidding me?
 Have you ever cared for anyone in your life?
 What are you doing here?
 Of course it’s emotional, she’s looking for early Angel investors.
 They invest in early stage and take risks on emotion.
 She doesn’t have data because she’s just about to launch her beta.
 Are you even married or do you have any kids?
 Do you even have siblings?
 Do you have parents?
 You’re fucking clueless.
 This is the exact reason we need Fem Tech events.
 There’s a world out there dude.”

 I stand, holding my microphone, listen and watch, feeling vindicated as they fight the fight for me, so grateful they could say what I’m thinking.
 I can’t say it rolls off my back but these women help.
 Big time.

 When we leave, one female investor tells me, “Jeesh.
 That felt like a TED talk.
 You certainly stand out in my experience of listening to pitches.”

-Fast forward a few months and I’m invited to pitch again because I won a pitch at a different competition and they’ve invited all the winners back from their multiple events to pitch against each other.
+Fast forward a few months and I’m invited to pitch again because I won a pitch at a different competition and they’ve invited all the winners back from to pitch against each other.
 It’s flattering.
 I see on the invitation; Taylor is on the judging panel.
 To break the ice, I send him a Linkedin message and tell him I’m looking forward to seeing him again.